 What does it mean for my child’s future if he or she is a CF carrier?

-We encourage you to consider talking about this with your child when you think that he or she is old enough to understand genetics and what it means to be a CF carrier.
+We encourage you to talk about with your child when he or she is old enough to understand genetics.
+Then, you can explain what it means to be a CF carrier.

-You and/or your child might discuss meeting with your child’s doctor, a genetic counselor or genetics nurse specialist when you are ready for that conversation.
+You and/or your child could discuss meeting with your child’s doctor, a genetic counselor or genetics nurse specialist when you are ready for that conversation.

-Genetic technology is moving at a very fast pace.
-There is likely to be much more known about CF and genetics when your child is ready to have children.
+Genetic progress is moving very quickly.
+Much more will be known about CF genetics when your child is ready to have children.

 back to top